Hard Rock Stadium: 2015 renovation

 The Marlins left for their own stadium, Marlins Park (now LoanDepot Park), which was completed for the 2012 MLB season.

 A privately funded $350 million stadium renovation project began in January 2015, after the 2014 Orange Bowl.
 The project plan allowed the stadium to be used for football games during the 2015 NFL season, and was completed for the 2016 season.
 Stadium upgrades included video boards in each corner of the stadium, additional suites, and an open-air canopy over the main seating areas.
 As part of the renovation, the stadium's seating capacity was reduced from 75,000 to 65,000 seats.
 Personal seat licenses were not used, and a preview center opened at the stadium in February 2015 to help current and prospective season ticket holders select their ticket packages.
 Luxury packages were used in place of PSL revenue to help finance the stadium.
 Thirty-two four-seat pods were installed located in the lower bowl at the south 30-yard lines, with an additional 16 pods at the south end zone.
 The pods feature a living room arrangement, including premium furniture and television screens that show the NFL RedZone channel and NFL programming.

+By coincidence of the roof's design, the Dolphins bench remains in the full shade of its shadow on the sideline during game days, leaving the visiting team's bench uncovered and fully bathed in sunlight, especially notable as the Dolphins usually choose to wear their white jerseys at home outside special uniforms, leaving the away team in darker jerseys in the tropical climate of Miami Gardens.

 Tennis

 In November 2017, the Miami Open tennis tournament announced that it would move from Crandon Park in Key Biscayne to Hard Rock Stadium in 2019.
 Its organizers had pursued a $50 million refurbishment of the aging facility, including the addition of three permanent stadium courts.
 However, the family who originally owned the land filed a lawsuit that blocked their construction, as their agreement to donate the site to Miami-Dade County in 1992 contained a stipulation that only one stadium may be built on the site.

 To host the tournament, 29 permanent courts (including 11 tournament courts, with one being a 4,993-seat grandstand court) were built on Hard Rock Stadium's south parking lots.
 The stadium proper serves as center court, using a modified, 13,800-seat configuration with temporary grandstands constructed on the playing surface, placing the court roughly between the two 30-yard lines.
-The move to Hard Rock Stadium was praised by players and fans because of the ample space the next complex provides.
+The move to Hard Rock Stadium was praised by players and fans because of the ample space the complex provides.

 In January 2020, the stadium opened the SkyView gondola, which runs at the south side of the stadium complex and provides views of the grounds and the Miami skyline.